openenergymonitor/EmonTxV3CM/readme.md

 ### Serial Connection

 If the RPi is connected via the serial interface directly to the emonTX, then `emonhub.conf` should have this section added to the interfacers section.
 The `nodeoffset` will specify the node ID.
 By default this will be zero.
+Use an unused NodeID (i.e. a node without a configuration usually 0 - 4)

     [[SerialTx]]
         Type = EmonHubTx3eInterfacer